ourkwest/genderblinder/README.md

 * Making gender specific words non-gender-specific is a lossy operation; information about the genders of characters being described is lost.
 This can make text more ambiguous.
 * There is not a one-to-one mapping between English pronouns of different genders, so sometimes there are two possible substitutions i.e. "his" -> "her" OR "his" -> "hers".
 * Not all gender specific words are covered.
+* Sometimes words unrelated to gender get changed by accident.
+For example they may have a similar/identical spelling to a gender-specific word.

 ## Install